How to Build a Food Delivery Mobile App: Features, Technologies, and Costs

-Food delivery is one of the fastest growing trends in the food industry.
-Nowadays, more and more people are likely to order food than to cook it.
-According to research by the NPD Group: while the food delivery visits grew by 10% in 2016, restaurants total visits have shown only a 1% rise.
+Food delivery is one of the fastest-growing trends in the food industry.
+Nowadays, more and more people are likely to order food than cook it.
+According to research by the NPD Group: while the food delivery visits grew by 10% in 2016, restaurants’ total visits have shown only a 1% rise.
 Food delivery app development is something not only startups think of, but individual restaurants and restaurant chains: even grocery stores!
 Let’s learn more about why food delivery is so popular, and how to make a food delivery app that will deliver financially.

 The food industry is also changing in terms of interactions with customers.
 Many people, especially among younger generations, don’t like to make phone calls.
 It’s much easier to text or just tap on a smartphone.

-Food delivery services are taking this into account and developing mobile apps.
+Food delivery services are taking this into account while developing mobile delivery apps like uber eats.
 In these apps, customers can browse restaurants and menus, place orders, and pay without having to say a word.
 This makes mobile app food ordering even more popular.

 “One of the most significant disruptions in the restaurant business today is the rapid increase in delivery.”